unforgivenvirtuoso/crypto_bot/README.md

 god i want to break free from this amoral corporate world :((

-If this had helped you break the shackles of capitalism please consider donating to Palestinians in need
+If this has helped you break the shackles of capitalism please consider donating to Palestinians in need

 https://www.interpal.org/